TwoStone/bitbucket-go-client/docs/Commit.md

 ### NewCommit

-`func NewCommit(id string, displayId string, author User, authorTimestamp int32, commiter User, commiterTimestamp string, message string, ) *Commit`
+`func NewCommit(id string, displayId string, author User, authorTimestamp int32, commiter User, commiterTimestamp int32, message string, ) *Commit`

 NewCommit instantiates a new Commit object
 This constructor will assign default values to properties that have it defined,